-NAAB currently accredits 175 architecture programs, but they do not pay accreditation fees directly to NAAB.
+NAAB accredited programs do not pay accreditation fees directly to NAAB.
 Instead, accreditation is supported financially by the Collateral Organizations as a function of their service to the architectural field at large.

 In addition to accreditation, NAAB offers quality assurance programs that operate separately from the accreditation work of the organization and are not funded by the shared contributions made by the Collateral Organizations:

 - Education Evaluation Services for Architects (EESA) is a partnership between the National Architectural Accrediting Board (NAAB) and the National Council of Architectural Registration Boards (NCARB) to support individuals seeking an NCARB certification or registration in a U.S. jurisdiction who do not have a professional degree in architecture from a program accredited by NAAB or Canadian Architectural Certification Board- Conseil Canadien de Certification en Architecture (CACB/CCCA).

 - NAAB International Certification (ICert) identifies an international program that has met the Conditions for NAAB International Certification, which are comparable to the NAAB Conditions for Accreditation in all significant aspects.
 Although NAAB International Certification is not accreditation, it represents that a program of architecture has achieved the highest standard of quality assurance in professional architecture education.